hgaedke/iradio_angular/README.md

 Internet radio website based on Angular2.
 Related project for pure Javascript / HTML: https://github.com/hgaedke/iradio_js .

-This readme file contains a how-to for Windows as well as for Rasbian (running on Raspberry PI).
+This readme file contains a how-to for Windows as well as for Rasbian (running on Raspberry Pi).

 # How-to for Windows
 ![Screenshot of the internet radio app in Firefox browser on Windows.](/../main/docs/iradio_home_windows.png)